ihsn/sdcAppDocs/docs/source/introsdcApp.rst

 Getting started
 ---------------

-The sdcMicro package includes two test datasets (:code:`testdata` and :code:`testdata2`).
+The sdcMicro package includes two practice datasets (*testdata* and *testdata2*).
 Throughout this guide the dataset testdata to illustrate all the functions.
-How to load :code:`testdata` is explained in the Section `Loading and Preparing Data <loadprepdata.html>`__.
+How to load *testdata* is explained in the Section `Loading and Preparing Data <loadprepdata.html>`__.
 In the section `Case Studies <casestudies.html>`__, the SDC process using sdcAp is illustrated using other datasets.